mutoo/axidraw-web/README.md

 Thanks [Evil Mad Scientist](https://www.evilmadscientist.com/) for providing such a great machine to play with.

-This project also inspired by [saxi](https://github.com/nornagon/saxi) initially.
+This project is initially inspired by [saxi](https://github.com/nornagon/saxi).
+That I want to build a Web App like this without install a node project locally.